UoW-ATM/Mercury/README.rst

 By default, Mercury uses the `OpenAP <https://github.com/TUDelft-CNS-ATM/openap>`_ model for aircraft performance.
 However, Mercury also supports the BADA models developed by EUROCONTROL.
-If you want to use it, you can request a licence from EUROCONTROL (here: https://www.eurocontrol.int/model/bada), then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA3 into tables (parquet files) that will be read by Mercury.
+If you want to use it, you can request a licence from EUROCONTROL (here: https://www.eurocontrol.int/model/bada), then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA3 into tables (parquet files) that Mercury will read.
 In the following command, replace ``BADA3_FILES_PATH`` with the location of the downloaded bada files:

 .. code:: bash